 GEOGRAPHY AND IRAN ENVIRONMENT

-Iran's geography and environment: Iran, a territory of about 1.650.000 square kilometers, over five times larger than Italy, is located in South-Western Asia and borders to the north with the Republic of Armenia, the Azarbaydjian Republic, the Republic of Turkmenistan and the Caspian Sea; to the west with Turkey and Iraq; to the south with the Persian Gulf and the Gulf of Oman; in the east with Pakistan and Afghanistan.
+geography and environment of iran: Iran, a territory of about 1.650.000 square kilometers, over five times larger than Italy, is located in South-Western Asia and borders to the north with the Republic of Armenia, the Azarbaydjian Republic, the Republic of Turkmenistan and the Caspian Sea; to the west with Turkey and Iraq; to the south with the Persian Gulf and the Gulf of Oman; in the east with Pakistan and Afghanistan.

 Highland landscape of Iran

 A series of massive mountains deeply eroded by centuries of erosion surrounds the inner basin of the Iranian plateau.

 Most of Iranian territory is located above the 450 meters above sea level; a sixth of it is located at a height higher than 1950 meters above sea level.
 The coastal regions outside the mountain range are in sharp contrast.
 In the north, the strip of land about 650 kilometers wide that extends along the Caspian Sea, never wider than 110 km.
 And that often shrinks up to 15 km, precipitates abruptly from a height of 3.000 meters above sea level up to 27 meters below sea level.
 In the south, a plateau about 600 meters high, with steep hillsides covered with vegetation and three times as high, rise up to meet the waters of the Persian Gulf and the Gulf of Oman.